Before You Distribute AI Music in 2026 | Free Guide

 Why This Guide Exists

 AI tools have made song creation faster.
-Distribution has not become simpler.
+Release decisions have not become simpler.

-Creators now need to understand that DSP delivery, social-platform availability, UGC audio, Content ID, direct-to-fan links, artist profiles, and release records are not the same thing.
+Creators now need to understand that DSP delivery, social-platform availability, UGC audio, Content ID, Bandcamp, artist profiles, and release records are different parts of the process.

 A track might be live on Spotify but not easy to find in a social music library.
-A release might be distributable but not appropriate for Content ID.
-A distributor might accept one AI-assisted workflow while another platform requires additional verification.
-A release might look complete, but still lack the proof records needed if a question comes up later.
+A release might be okay to distribute but still be a poor fit for Content ID.
+A song might sound good but still have unclear artwork, sample, voice, or publishing questions.

 This guide gives creators a practical way to think before they upload.